timgilbert/cljs-pikaday/examples/reagent/README.md

 in a browser.

 The [main code](src/cljs/cljs_pikaday_reagent_example/core.cljs)
-creates two atoms which represent the start and end dates of a trip, and displays the number of days in the trip.
+creates two atoms which represent the start and end dates of a trip, and displays the total number of days in the trip.

 This example also demonstrates passing atoms into the pikaday constructor to dynamically set the minimum and maximum dates available for each range